alicerunsonfedora/kellimud/README.md

 #### Adding to your build path
 ##### IntelliJ:
-1. Right-click on the library JAR file in `libraries` and select 'Open Library Settings...'.
+1. Right-click on the library JAR file in `lib` and select 'Open Library Settings...'.
 2. In the Export pane, check the box next to the library JAR file.

 ##### Eclipse: